SardarBoy/75Hard/leetcode/sql/README.md

 **Team Scores in Football Tournament** - Subquery + Case + Join + Union

 **Warehouse manager**- understood how JOIN + calculation + SUM + GROUP BY works.

+**Find Total Time Spent by Each Employee** - using 2 columns inside groupby